- Form a Company Now! +

 Typically, the first thing business owners will want to do is talk to a tax professional and/or attorney to determine if cancelling the LLC is the best option for the company.
 If the circumstances call for the LLC to be cancelled, it is best to then consult your LLC Operating Agreement, which usually outlines your cancellation process.

-Before cancelling your LLC, you should typically terminate all your LLC’s business affairs, such as:
+Before you dissolve your LLC, you should typically terminate all your LLC’s business affairs, such as:

 The most important step in the Delaware LLC cancellation process is to file a Certificate of Cancellation.